Yanira Castro | a canary torsI

 Puerto Rican choreographer Yanira Castro is a Bessie-award-winning artist.
 In 2009, she formed the interdisciplinary collaborative group, a canary torsi.
 Castro’s work borrows from dance, performance, and visual art and often utilizes interactive technology to form hybrid works.
 With her collaborators she has developed over 10 projects for the stage, galleries, and non-traditional sites, ranging from video installations, performances, and text-based computer games.
 Currently, she is a 2018/19 New York Live Arts' Live Feed Artist, 2018 Yaddo Fellow, and Marble House Project Artist-in-Residence.
 She has received various awards including NYFA's Choreography Fellowship, NEFA’s National Dance Project, and a 2019 NYSCA Theater Commission.

-CAST, AUTHOR was also made possible with the support of a grant from The Jerome Foundation and by New Music USA, made possible by annual program support and/or endowment gifts from Andrew W. Mellon Foundation, Mary Flagler Cary Charitable Trust, Baisley Powell Elebash Fund, Gladys Krieble Delmas Foundation, and Foundation for Contemporary Arts Emergency Grant.
+AUTHOR, CAST was also made possible with the support of a grant from The Jerome Foundation and by New Music USA, made possible by annual program support and/or endowment gifts from Andrew W. Mellon Foundation, Mary Flagler Cary Charitable Trust, Baisley Powell Elebash Fund, Gladys Krieble Delmas Foundation, and Foundation for Contemporary Arts Emergency Grant.
 CAST, AUTHOR is also made possible by a canary torsi’s generous Kickstarter donors.